 Try Jedi Knight II: Jedi Outcast

-There really isn’t an analogue out there for Outlaws, given its style of gameplay became popularized late in LucasArts’ life.
+There isn’t an analogue out there for Outlaws, given its gameplay style became popularized late in LucasArts’ life.
 However, if you’re looking for action-adventure shooters you can’t go wrong with Dark Forces.
 You play as fan favourite character (and beard aficionado) Kyle Katarn as he blasts his way across the galaxy, fighting whatever scum and villainy it can throw at him.

-Now, when you talk about this series, most people will say the second game, Jedi Knight, is the best.
+When discussing this series, most people will say the second game, Jedi Knight, is the best.
 However, I went with its sequel Jedi Outcast for a variety of reasons.
 For one, I just like it a lot.
-Secondly, I think its graphics have aged a lot better.
+Second, I think its graphics have aged a lot better.
 Third, it’s a lot more accessible to modern gamers.

 Kyle, fearing the power he wields, hung up his lightsaber and has gone back to working as a mercenary.
-When his partner Jan gets murdered during a mission gone wrong, by a new Sith lord no less, he visits Jedi Master Luke Skywalker to rediscover his powers, in order to prevent a new Sith cult from taking root in the galaxy.
+When his partner Jan gets murdered during a mission gone wrong, by a new Sith lord no less, he visits Jedi Master Luke Skywalker to rediscover his powers, and prevent a new Sith cult from taking root in the galaxy.

-This pre-Gears first person shooter plays a lot like BioShock, complete with secondary Force powers you can use to get the upper hand on your enemies.
-Alongside a lightsaber, you’ll also have a range of traditional weapons from blasters, disruptors, and thermal detonators to help get the upper hand.
+This pre-Gears first-person shooter plays a lot like BioShock, complete with secondary Force powers you can use to get the upper hand on your enemies.
+Alongside a lightsaber, you’ll also have a range of traditional weapons from blasters to disruptors, and thermal detonators to help get the upper hand.
 While they may be uncivilized, there’s no denying the strengths of a ranged weapon.
 It also still has some of the best lightsaber combat in the series, perhaps only being eclipsed by Jedi: Fallen Order.

 You can find Jedi Knight II on Steam and GOG for $10.
 It’s also available on Switch, Xbox, and PlayStation.
 If you enjoy it, I also recommend picking up Jedi Academy.
 It’s more of the same, which is never a bad thing.